godotengine/godot-docs/classes/class_websocketclient.rst

 Description
 -----------

-This class implements a WebSocket client compatible with any RFC 6455 complaint WebSocket server.
+This class implements a WebSocket client compatible with any RFC 6455 compliant WebSocket server.

 This client can be optionally used as a network peer for the :ref:`MultiplayerAPI<class_MultiplayerAPI>`.